jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

         + "chocolate pie.";
 ```

+To perform this analysis, we need to use a sentiment  annotator as shown here.
+This also requires the use of the  tokenize ,  ssplit and  parse annotators.
+The
+parse annotator provides more structural information about the text, which will
+be discussed in more detail in Chapter 7, Using a Parser to Extract Relationships:

 ```Java
     Properties props = new Properties();
     props.put("annotators", "tokenize, ssplit, parse, sentiment");
     StanfordCoreNLP pipeline = new StanfordCoreNLP(props);
 ```

+The text is used to create an  Annotation instance, which is then used as the
+argument to the  annotate method that performs the actual work, as shown here:

 ```Java
     Annotation annotation = new Annotation(review);